GormBruunAndresen/PyMAA/docs/what_is_maa/the_maa_island.md

 With your map of the *near-optimal area*, you can now decide where you want to camp.
 You have found that:

-* The lake is at the edge of the area with predators, so staying there entails a risk.
+* The lake is at the edge of the area with predators, so staying there entails a small risk.

 * There is an area with good hunting grounds at a safe distance from the predators, but also the max distance away from the lake.